 - To be eligible for post-production funding, the project for which you are applying must have received previous LEF support.

-A maximum of (6) grants of $5,000 each will be awarded to projects in the pre-production phase at one June deadline each year.
+A maximum of (6) grants of $5,000 each will be awarded to projects in the pre-production phase for a June deadline each year.

 Appropriate Use of Funds: Pre-production funds may be used for research, travel, location scouting, script or storyboard development, experimentation with shooting picture and sound, distribution planning, fundraising, creating a trailer, and schedule and budget development.